-3. At any time, the glider can reach home when the altitude difference bar is a green arrow pointing upwards.
-4. Optionally, activate MC Auto when ready to return home.
-If the MacCready mode was set to "Final Glide" or "Both", then the system will command the optimal speed to return home.
-After landing 1.
-The Status dialogue shows the elapsed flight time.
-2. The analysis dialogue can be used to analyse or review the flight.
-3. The IGC logger replay can be used to replay the flight.
-4. These actions may be performed after turning the device off and on again.
-10.2 FAI Task is scenario, the pilot intends to fly a triangle FAI task with a e start sector and automatic waypoint advance.
-Prior to takeoff 1.
-Turn on the device.
-2. Open the Flight Setup dialogue and adjust the bugs and ballast as required.
+- 1. The Status dialogue shows the elapsed flight time. - 2.
+The analysis dialogue can be used to analyse or review the flight. - 3.
+The IGC logger replay can be used to replay the flight. - 4.
+These actions may be performed after turning the device off and on again.

+10.2 FAI Task

+In this scenario, the pilot intends to fly a triangle FAI task with a single start sector and automatic waypoint advance.

+Prior to takeoff

+- 1. Turn on the device. - 2.
+Open the Flight Setup dialogue and adjust the bugs and ballast as required.
 Set the maximum forecast temperature.
-Close the dialogue.
-3. Open the Task Edit dialogue, and create a blank task by pressing New .
-Select "FAI triangle" as task type.
-4. Move the cursor to the "add waypoint" item and press enter.
+Close the dialogue. - 3.
+Open the Task Edit dialogue, and create a blank task by pressing New .
+Select "FAI triangle" as task type. - 4.
+Move the cursor to the "add waypoint" item and press enter.
 Set the start and sector type and select the desired waypoint from the list and press enter.
-Once finished, press close.
-5. Move the cursor to the "add waypoint" item again and press enter.
+Once finished, press close. - 5.
+Move the cursor to the "add waypoint" item again and press enter.
 Select the waypoint from the list and press enter.
-This will add the first waypoint to the task.
-6. Repeat the procedure for the second waypoint.
-A good idea to find the right second turn is to filter the waypoint list by bearing $(+120^{\circ})$ and the proper distance of the triangles edge.
-The filter references to the first waypoint of our trianlge.
-7. Repeat the last step as required for an additional waypoint.
-The last waypoint is the finish waypoint.
-8. The task is now entered.
+This will add the first waypoint to the task. - 6.
+Repeat the procedure for the second waypoint.
+A good idea to find the right second turn is to filter the waypoint list by bearing (+120°) and the proper distance of the triangles edge.
+The filter references to the first waypoint of our triangle. - 7.
+Repeat the last step as required for an additional waypoint.
+The last waypoint is the finish waypoint. - 8.
+The task is now entered.
 You may declare it and send the task to a connected logger device.

+In-flight

-In-flight 1.
-The current waypoint will advance automatically as the pilot flies through the observation zones.
-2. After the task is started, the Status dialogue can be opened to verify a valid start was detected.
-"Valid Start" should be tagged as true, The start time can be reviewed, the start height is saved and the min. finish hight according given rules is shown.
-3. At all times the black track arrow will point at the next way- point.
-The blue arrow will point at the direction the glider should track when in cruise.
-4. If Zoom Auto is activated, the map will automatically z in as task waypoints are approached.
-5. At the appropriate times, adjust the MacCready by the menu, the task calculator or the connected variometer; or activate MC Auto .
-If the MacCready mode was set to 'Final Glide' or 'Both', then the system will command the optimal speed to return home; and the MacCready value will be set to the minimum climb rate at which it is beneficial to continue to climb.
-6. Change the bugs/ballast settings as required.
-7. Refer to the Analysis dialogue as required.
-8. Refer to the Status dialogue as required.
-This shows the start time, elapsed time on task, estimated arrival time, average task speed etc. 9.
+1. The current waypoint will advance automatically as the pilot flies through the observation zones.

+- 2. After the task is started, the Status dialogue can be opened to verify a valid start was detected.
+"Valid Start" should be tagged as true, The start time can be reviewed, the start height is saved and the min. finish hight according given rules is shown. - At all times the black track arrow will point at the next waypoint.
+The blue arrow will point at the direction the glider should track when in cruise. - 4.
+If Zoom Auto is activated, the map will automatically zoom in as task waypoints are approached. - 5.
+At the appropriate times, adjust the MacCready by the menu, the task calculator or the connected variometer; or activate MC Auto.
+If the MacCready mode was set to 'Final Glide' or 'Both', then the system will command the optimal speed to return home; and the MacCready value will be set to the minimum climb rate at which it is beneficial to continue to climb. - 6.
+Change the bugs/ballast settings as required. - 7.
+Refer to the Analysis dialogue as required. - 8.
+Refer to the Status dialogue as required.
+This shows the start time, elapsed time on task, estimated arrival time, average task speed etc. - 9.
 At any time, when the altitude difference bar is a green arrow pointing upwards the glider can finish the task.
-After landing As d lescribed in Section 10.1.